jwodder/morecontext/README.rst

 .. code:: python

     itemrollback(d: MutableMapping[K, Any], key: K, copy: bool = False, deepcopy: bool = False) -> ContextManager[None]

+Save & restore the value of a mapping's entry.

 ``itemrollback(d, key)`` returns a context manager that stores the value of ``d[key]`` on entry and sets the field back to that value on exit.
 If the